MarcialRosales/java-pcf-workshops/README.md

 ## Blue-Green deployment

-Use the demo application to demonstrate how we can do blue-green deployments.
+Use the demo application to demonstrate how we can do blue-green deployments using what you have learnt so far with regards routes.

-## Routing Services
+How would you do it?
+Say Blue is the current version which is running and green is the new version.

+## Routing Services (intercept every request to decide whether to accept it or enrich it or track it)

 **Reference documentation**:
 - https://docs.pivotal.io/pivotalcf/services/route-services.html